kyleu/boilerplay/readme.md

 * GraphQL schema and query interface, with shared queries and mutations.
 * Scala source that is shared between the client and server via Scala.js.
 * Websocket-driven actor support, with monitoring and tracing.
+* Binary and JSON serialization, provided by circe and Boopickle.

 ## Contributing